BlackRock Center for the

 performance, new technologies and experimental forms.

 Gallery Spaces: It is now possible to install artwork in the galleries at BlackRock using alternatives to the cable hanging system (including using nails, screws, and other fasteners).
 The Kay Gallery, located on the main level, has 1500 square feet of exhibition space with 16-foot-high walls topped by clerestory windows.
-The Terrace Gallery, located on the upper level, has areas open to the two-story atrium with high ceilings and a wall of windows and can provide up to 140 linear feet of wall space.
+The Terrace Gallery, located on the upper level, has areas open to the two-story atrium with high ceilings, a wall of windows and up to 140 linear feet of wall space.
 A limited number of pedestals are available for three dimensional work.
-It is highly recommended that artists and curators visit BlackRock to become familiar with the exhibition spaces.
+It is highly recommended that artists, curators, and group coordinators visit BlackRock to become familiar with the exhibition spaces.

 Selection Process: Exhibition Proposals may be submitted year round.
 Each year, all exhibition proposals received by February 1 will be included in the annual review by a panel of arts professionals.
 The panel may include museum curators, art consultants, art critics, independent curators, art historians, art educators and accomplished artists who will review completed proposals make selections in consultation with the Gallery Director.
 Considerations used to evaluate proposals include artistic quality, depth of content, originality, relevance, and feasibility.
 Incomplete submission packages will not be reviewed.